evidence-dev/evidence/sites/docs/docs/walkthroughs/installation.md

 That's it for installation - now you can start your server and use Evidence.

 ## Start the Development Server
-To view pages in a browser, you need a **server**.
-The server takes files we create and sends them to the browser to be rendered and displayed.
-It also responds to events on the webpage when new files or images are needed.

 Since you are working with Evidence in development mode, you'll be using a development server which runs on your local computer.
+This server watches for changes in your markdown documents, and quickly translates them into updated pages in your project.

 Use the command below in your terminal to start the dev server:
 ```shell